Documentation

 • Accessing a loaded page (pageView event).

-Yet, you can take the use of event data to another level: among with the customPixelEventId prop, they can generate side effects on the UI, triggering automatic behaviors in your store components as you desire.
+You can also use events to create dynamic interactions between your store components by using the customPixelEventId prop.
+These events can generate side effects in the UI, triggering automatic behaviors in your store components as needed.

-The customPixelEventId prop works as an event sender and receiver depending on the theme block where it was declared in.
-Its value must always be an unique ID, helping blocks to easily identify which is the event being sent or received upon user interaction on the UI.
+The prop's value must be a unique ID, enabling blocks to identify which event is being sent or received during user interaction in the UI.

 Block nameBehavior

-minicart.v2Receives an event and behave on the UI accordingly.
+minicart.v2Receives an event and performs a UI action.

-drawerReceives an event and behave on the UI accordingly.
+drawerReceives an event and performs a UI action.

-modal-layoutReceives an event and behave on the UI accordingly.
+modal-layoutReceives an event and performs a UI action.

-In the step by step below, you are going to learn how events and the customPixelEventId prop can trigger side effects on the interface in a real scenario, configuring the Minicart to automatically open itself once a new product gets added to it by the Add To Cart Button.
+In this section, we describe how events and the customPixelEventId prop can trigger side effects in the interface.
+Follow the steps below to configure the Minicart to automatically open when a new product is added using the Add to Cart Button.

 {"base64":" ","img":{"width":640,"height":504,"type":"gif","mime":"image/gif","wUnits":"px","hUnits":"px","length":4410411,"url":"https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-using-events-to-trigger-side-effects-on-store-components-0.gif"}}